Netlink and MAC addresses

 (permaddr)

-is extracted from IFLA_PERM_ADDRESS
+is extracted from IFLA_PERM_ADDRESS.

-We can observe an interesting detail from the strace, and also from the output of ip link
+We can observe an interesting detail from the strace, and also from the output of ip link: even though the permaddr

 holds a randomly generated, 6 Byte MAC address, the field length in total is 20 - 4 = 16 Bytes.
 That's the length of

-also prints the address in IPv6 format, even though it should actually
+an IPv6 address.
+As a consequence, ip link also prints the address in IPv6 format, even though it should actually

 print until the first 6 Bytes in MAC address notation.